Aalwattar/GA/README.md

 - Mutation rate = 0.005
 - Mutation Algorithm = rotational mutation

-- Population size = 50
+- Population size = the number of tasks in the population
-- Number of Generations = 500
+- Number of Generations = 2x the number of tasks in the population

 - Selection Algorithm = Tournament selection
 - Replacement Algorithm = Keep best